johkoenig/atpl-qrh/040-Human-Performance-Limitations.md

 ### Eyes

 - Order: Corona, Iris, Pupil, Lens, Retina
+- Cones and Rods:
-- Cones in the center, for color vision
+  - Cones in the center, for color vision (photopic)
-- Rods around, for night vision
+  - Rods around, for night vision (scotopic)
+- Contact lenses are allowed for distant vision correction only
+- Eye adujustment times
+  - 10 seconds to bright
+  - 30 mins to dark

 ### Hearing losses

-- Conductive deafness (blocked ears by wax)
+- Conductive deafness (blocked ears, damage or eardrum or ossicles)
-- Noise-induced hearing loss
+- Noise-induced hearing loss (damaging receptors in the cochlea)
 - Presbycusis (by age)

+### Vestibular Apparatus

+- Semicircular canals (sensing rotational acc.)
+- Otoliths (sensing linear acc.)

+### Nervous systems

+- Autonomous (ANS): Involuntarily controls the rogans
+- Peripheral (PNS): connects the CNS to rest of body
+- Central (CNS): processes and sends out motor commands

+### Visual impairments

+- Cataract: clouding of the lens
+- Glaucoma: Pressure-rise in the eyeball

 ## 040-03 Basic Aviation Psychology